TheElephantCoder/TheElephantCoder/README.md

 - 👀 I’m interested in AI/ML and Web Development.
 - 🌱 I’m currently learning Javascript, C++
 - 💞️ I’m looking to collaborate on iOS Apps
-- 📫 How to reach me:
+- 📫 How to reach me: DM me on Discord
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: My favorite animal is an Elephant (if you didn't already guess by the Username!)